ZuBsPaCe/unity-smooth-movement-test/README.md

 By disabling VSync you will be able to set a target frame rate.

+**Lanes**

+Each lane can have different lane settings.
+That way you can compare the smoothness of the motion and the effect of the lane settings on the balls.

 **Balls**

 You can add some "Balls" to the simulation.
 Spheres with a Dynamic Rigidbody2D, which will collide with the character.

-**Lanes**

-Each lane can have different lane settings.
-That way you can compare the smoothness of the motion and the effect of the lane settings on the balls.
+**Hinge**

+Adds a HingeJoint2D component to the character with a white ball attached to it.
+The ball is a dynamic rigidbody with interpolation enabled.
+It circles around the player and is the only object affected by gravity.
+The hinge joint can affect the movement of the character.

 **Display**